AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 WorkingDirectory

 The working directory to run commands inside the container in.
-This parameter maps to WorkingDir in the Create a container section of the Docker Remote API and the --workdir option to docker run.
+This parameter maps to WorkingDir in the docker container create command and the --workdir option to docker run.

 Required: No